magoorden/4DC10-student/Readme.txt

     -   [Click this link for information on how jupyter notebook works](https://realpython.com/jupyter-notebook-introduction/)

 ## Troubleshooting
+- Most errors are caused by not following the *How to install* instruction carefully enough.
+- If you get the error `No module named 'PyCh'` when you try to run the command `from PyCh import *`, then PyCh has likely not been installed correctly.
+- The same goes if you get a `Numpy importerror`.
-- Make sure you open ``Anaconda Prompt (Anaconda3)`` and not another version (such as `Anaconda Prompt` without Anaconda3)!
+- Make sure you open ``Anaconda Prompt (Anaconda3)`` and not another version (such as `Anaconda Prompt` **without Anaconda3**)!
+- If you get a `EnvironmentNotWritableError` or `Error [WinError 2]` during installation, try running the anaconda prompt as administrator, and then try installing again.
-- If you get a `Numpy importerror`, this means you likely did not follow the *How to use* instruction carefully enough.
+- If you get a `CondaSSLError`, the solution is as follows:
+    1. Find your anaconda installation directory (e.g. `C:\ProgramData\Anaconda3` or `C:\Users\<username>\Anaconda3`)
+    2. Go to the subdirectory`\Anaconda3\Library\bin\` and copy the files `libcrypto-1_1-x64.dll` and `libssl-1_1-x64.dll`.
+    3. Paste these files in the following subdirectory: `\Anaconda3\DLLs\`.
+- If you get an error code 128 while executing `pip install git+https://github.com/Nickp1993/Pych/`, you can instead try the following command: `pip install https://github.com/Nickp1993/PyCh/archive/master.tar.gz`.
 - If you had a previous installation of Anaconda, this could cause issues.
 If so, contact a TA for help.
+The easiest solution generally is a clean install of Anaconda.